However you feel about the digital revolution, one thing’s for sure: every business needs a website.

 Everything needs to start with a plan, and at this stage, you’ll begin with thought plans, followed by physical plans.

 Think it out

-What do you want your website to achieve?
-What makes your business different from others?
+What do you want your business website to achieve?
+How is your business different from others?
 What are your core values?
 What do you want your audience to know?
 Do you even know who your audience is?

 These are just a few of the questions you need to consider to start your website rolling in the right direction.
 You can do this alone, but you might find it easier to sit down with others who know your business best, or even an agency like Garda who can help bring those answers out.

 Draw it out

 Once you have all your key information teased out, it’s now time to put it together.

 You need to think about the hierarchy of information as users will find it on your website.
 Where will they land?
 Which other pages will you need?
 Where will all the information go?
 How will users get there?

 Once you’ve thought this through, you can begin to pull together a site map which includes all your pages, where they’ll sit, and what they’ll feature.

 Think about your user journey, too – a vital part of any great website.
 After all, there’s nothing that makes readers click away quicker than an illogical site.